 - Purpose: Better web browsing experience

-- Safe because: Standard software applications
+- Why is it safe: Standard software applications

-Why Most Popular Codes Are Dangerous
+Why are the Most Popular Codes dangerous?

 Security Risks Are Everywhere